low histamine foods on counter

 • Dandelion Root Tea

-• Herbal Teas, except those listed below
+• Herbal teas, except those listed to the right

 • Juice – Pure freshly squeezed juices of allowed fruits and vegetables – limit fruit juice due to sugar